dennisklappe/Rep5x/build-guide/assembly-instructions-universal.md

 Complete build instructions for converting any compatible 3D printer to 5-axis capability.
 Based on proven build process from working prototypes.

+Throughout this guide you'll find affiliate links to components.
+Purchases through these links support the Rep5x project development and help keep the project open source.

 ## Before you start

 **Important: Read through this entire document before beginning assembly.** This will help you understand the complete process, identify any missing components, and plan your build timeline effectively.